 Strategic Thinkers

-Great engineers do not only solve problems, they pick the right ones.
-You can be technically strong and still waste months by optimizing for elegance instead of outcomes.
-The engineers who stand out understand the business context without turning into business people.
-They connect the system, the team, and the company’s direction, and they can translate technical reality into clear options during leadership discussions, especially when representing the business.
+Great engineers do not only solve problems, they pick which ones are worth solving.
+You can be the strongest engineer in the room and still burn two quarters optimizing for elegance instead of outcomes.
+These folks hold the system, the team, and the company's direction in the same head, and they can turn technical reality into three clear options when leadership asks, especially when they are representing the business.

 Rockstar Anti-Patterns

 A more subtle one is leaving every door open.
 These engineers collapse boundaries.
 A message becomes a call.
 A call becomes a meeting.
 A meeting becomes a project.
 They treat reachability as productivity and let urgency escalate into scope because there is no gate.
-Over time, the team lives in constant interruption, always reactive, always context switching, and the system never gets the quiet time it needs to become stable.
+Over time the team lives in constant interruption, always reactive, always context switching, and the system never gets the quiet time it needs to become stable.

 Becoming One